ibm-cloud-docs/solution-tutorials/coligo.hidden.md

 4. Refresh the frontend URL on the browser to test the connection to the backend service.
 Now, backend should be available.
 Try uploading an image by clicking on **Upload image**, you should still see an error message as the backend is still not connected with the required {{site.data.keyword.cloud_notm}} services to store and process the image.

-## Connect the backend application to {{site.data.keyword.cos_short}} and {{site.data.keyword.visualrecognitionshort}} services
+## Connect the backend application to {{site.data.keyword.cos_short}} service
 {:connect_cloud_services}

 In this section, you will provision the required {{site.data.keyword.cos_short}} and {{site.data.keyword.visualrecognitionshort}} services and bind them to the backend application.
-The backend application will store the images into the {{site.data.keyword.cos_short}}, while the {{site.data.keyword.visualrecognitionshort}} will be used to classify the images.
+The backend application will store the images into the {{site.data.keyword.cos_short}}, while the {{site.data.keyword.visualrecognitionshort}} will be used later in the tutorial to classify the images.

 ### Provision {{site.data.keyword.cos_short}} and {{site.data.keyword.visualrecognitionshort}} services
 {:#create_services}